-- 2. Registration of University-related International Travel and Registration Fees - a.
-Registration with a University Travel Registry i.
-All University of Utah faculty, staff, and students who plan to participate in University-related International Travel must register in the appropriate University Travel Registry.
+2. Registration of University-related International Travel and Registration Fees appropriate University Travel Registry.
 Travel registration must be completed as early as possible, which should be as soon as any associated travel arrangement bookings are initiated, and no later than two (2) weeks before the anticipated date of departure.
 If changes are made to a registered travel itinerary, updates must be made to the registration, including but not limited to any additional countries that might be added to travel plans.